ivansherbs/insights.ivansherbs.com/content/en/vaginal-yeast-infection-home-remedies/vaginal-yeast-infection-home-remedies.md

 If signs of yeast infection are still there after one to two weeks, call your doctor again.

-For recurring yeast infections remember to stay dry.
+For recurring yeast infections remcember to stay dry.
 Get natural anti-fungals in your system like [Ivan Chai](https://shop.ivansherbs.com/products/vaginal-yeast-infection-home-remedy) and *Lactobacillus acidophilus*.

 For recurring yeast infections, a more serious pharmaceutical drug is worth investigating.